Chinese Marxist philosophy: Jiang Zemin's "Three Represents"

-How Marxism was applied to the Chinese Dream
+Xi Jinping's "Chinese Dream"

-Xi Jinping proposed the Chinese Dream as a slogan when he visited to the National Museum of China.
-Xi said “young people should dare to dream, work assiduously to fulfill the dreams, and contribute to the revitalization of the nation”.
+General Secretary of the Chinese Communist Party Xi Jinping proposed the Chinese Dream as a slogan when he visited the National Museum of China.
+Xi said, "young people should dare to dream, work assiduously to fulfill the dreams, and contribute to the revitalization of the nation".
 Marx and Engels had similar concepts in their works.
 They proposed a new division of labor: mental labor and material labor.
-Mental labors control the means of mental production, and thus appear as the thinkers of the class and make the formation of the illusions.
+Mental labors control the means of mental production, and thus, appear as the thinkers of the class and make the formation of the illusions.

 The material labors are active members of the material production.
-Marx and Engels argued that since the material labors are in reality the active members of this class and have less time to make up illusions and ideas about themselves, they are passive and receptive to the mental labors’ illusions.
+Marx and Engels argued that since the material labors are, in reality, the active members of this class and have less time to make up illusions and ideas about themselves, they are passive and receptive to the mental labors' illusions.

-The Chinese Dream draws knowledge from Marx and Engels’ ideas about “illusions”.
-Xi Jinping selected “dream” instead of “illusion” to reflect his ideas that Chinese people, especially the young generation, should dream.
+The Chinese Dream draws knowledge from Marx and Engels' ideas about "illusions".
+Xi Jinping selected "dream" instead of "illusion" to reflect his ideas that Chinese people, especially the young generation, should dream.
 Xi did not say that the Chinese dream is made up by the mental labors.
-Instead he argued that the Chinese dream should be made up by the young generation.
-By saying that the dream is not the ruling class's illusion but the young generations’ own dream, Xi continued to recommend the young people to work hard and achieve the dream.
+Instead, he argued that the Chinese dream should be made up by the young generation.
+By saying that the dream is not the ruling class's illusion but the young generations' own dream, Xi continued to recommend the young people to work hard and achieve the dream.